 relational culture 2: EMBODYING PRACTICE

-In the process, we will mimic the evolutionary journey of life, discovering that the capacities for vitality, sensitivity, mobility, emotionality, and vulnerability are much older than human beings, reaching far back in the Story of Life.
-As we do this we remember the basic principles of life itself: enduring interdependent organization, profound mutuality and rich diversity.
-These key adaptations ensure that every part of the ecology will have a wired-in connection to critical resources for recovery and coherence.
-Participants re-energize their bodies in community, creating the needed support to confront trauma and systems of oppression, and come together to heal and shift culture in the moment-to-moment, from emergency to emergence.
+This module dives in the experiential understanding of a long view of our ecological story as humans and earthlings on this planet.
+And how we have repetitively failed to align and maintain the flourishing of our civilizations with a powerful stewardship for living ecosystems, specially for the last 8,000 to 6,000 years, just the 5% of our total human story.
+In the process, we will mimic the evolutionary journey of life, discovering that the human capacities for vitality, sensitivity, mobility, emotionality, influenceability and vulnerability are much older than human beings, reaching far back in the 4.6 billion year ancestral Story of Life.
+And that these unleashed relational somatic capacities have evolved to align us with key ecological adaptations and principles: enduring interdependent organization of profound sensitivity and rich diversity.
+They ensure that every part of the ecosphere will have a wired-in connection to critical resources for recovery and coherence.
+Participants re-energize their bodies in community, creating the needed support to confront trauma and systems of oppression, and come together to heal and shift culture for the long haul and in the moment-to-moment, from co-emergence to supported emergency.

-This workshop is grounded in the Feldenkrais Method of Somatic Education and Gestalt Embodied Learning; it is also a synthesis of the more recent Social Neuroscience research in regards to change, trauma and learning in an ecological context (i.e., autonomic co-regulation through the “social engagement system”, development of relation through “limbic states of connection”, and the significant difference of cultivating top-down or bottom-up embodiment in our human capacities and cultures).
-Participants will learn three baseline embodiment tools designed to foster peer support, cultivate collective healing, resilience and be easily spread through popular education: somatic inquiry and touch, somatic play, and somatic ceremony.
+This module is grounded in the Feldenkrais Method of Somatic Education and Gestalt Embodied Learning; it is also a synthesis of the more recent Social Neuroscience research in regards to brain change, trauma and learning in an ecological context (i.e., autonomic co-regulation through the “social engagement system”, development of relation through “limbic states of connection”, and the significant difference of cultivating bottom-up or top-down embodiment in our human capacities and cultures).
+Participants will learn three baseline embodiment tools designed to foster peer support, cultivate collective healing, resilience and be easily spread through popular education.

 The Watershed Center